FenixEdu/sviz/index.md

 <div class="jumbotron">
 	<h2>Welcome to SViz</h2>
-	<p>A project that focus on providing visualizations to condensate and resume student information.</p>
+	<p>A project with focus on providing visualizations to present and resume students' grades and other curricular information.</p>

-	<p class="help-block">Feel free to explore in the menu on the right.</p>
+	<p class="help-block">Feel free to explore the menu on the right.</p>
 </div>

 <div class="row">